LayersOfAbstraction/Auth0UserProfileDisplayStarterKit/README.md

 # Authorization

 This basic starter project is to help you display user profile information from Auth0 into your ASP.NET 5 application.
-It can be used alongside this blog if you want to follow along.
+It can be used [alongside this blog](https://layersofabstraction.github.io/displaying-auth0-user-profiles-in-ASP.NET-Core-MVC.html) if you want to follow along.

-## INSERT BLOG URL!!!!!!!!!!!

 You can read a quickstart for this sample which was previously written by Auth0 staff in ASP.NET Core 3.1 [here](https://auth0.com/docs/quickstart/webapp/aspnet-core-3/03-authorization).